kingbotss/kingbotss/README.md

 - 🔭 I’m currently working on ...Bots
-- 🌱 I’m currently learning ...Js, Python
+- 🌱 I’m currently learning Typescript, Python
 - 👯 I’m looking to collaborate on ...
-Instagram-private-api
+Anything
 - 💬 Ask me about ... anything
-- 📫 How to reach me: @kingbotspower
+- 📫 How to reach me: @kingbotspower, kingbotspower@gmail.com

-# Instagram Private API
+# kingbots Instagram Private API

 **How to access instagram-private-api**